AMD to sell some testing operations, gives weak revenue forecast

 The company's shares were volatile in trading after market and were last down 0.5 percent at $1.96.

-The stock had fallen about 26 percent this year through Thursday, steeper than the 5 percent fall in the broader Philadelphia SE Semiconductor index .SOX.
+The stock had fallen about 26 percent this year through Thursday, steeper than the 5 percent fall in the broader Philadelphia SE Semiconductor index.

 (Reporting by Sai Sachin R and Anya George Tharakan in Bengaluru; Editing by Sriraj Kalluvila and Savio D'Souza)